MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-overview.md

 With Microsoft Entra ID Governance you can implement the following scenarios for employees, business partners and vendors:

-- Govern their identity lifecycle
+- Govern the identity lifecycle
-- Govern their access lifecycle
+- Govern the access lifecycle
 - Secure privileged access for administration